An inter-disciplinary practitioner,

 Rosalind's experience and expertise

-is primarily focused in the area
+is primarily focused in the area of human potential.

 Passionate about ideas and especially curious about the stories we tell ourselves and the tales we tell others, it was this curiosity that led me to take a Post Graduate Diploma in Humanistic Psychology entitled Leadership, Facilitation & Coaching, (2006 - 2008).